 There’s the Gobi Desert to the south (the fifth largest desert in the world but only 3% is sand), the wide low, stretching grasslands in the east, the Altai mountains (Mongolia’s highest mountains) that dominate western Mongolia and then mountain/forest steppe in the central/northern regions.

 Mongolian tögrög / tughrik – the currency code is MNT, and the currency symbol is ₮.
 The lowest denomination in regular use is the 10-tögrög note and the highest is the 20,000-tögrög note.

-There are two – both held in Bayan Ulgii Province in western Mongolia.
-The first is held in the district of Sagsai and takes place on the third weekend in September.
+There are two main festivals held in the autumn – both held in Bayan Ulgii Province in western Mongolia.
+The first is held in a district of Bayan Ulgii Province (usually Sagsai, Tolbo Nuur or Altansogts) and takes place on the third weekend in September.
 The second is held in the provincial capital – Ulgii, and takes place on the first weekend in October.
 Both are sponsored by tour companies.

 An alternative option is Nauryz which means ‘new day’ and is the spring festival that is celebrated through Central Asia and falls on the spring equinox.
 It is essentially a celebration of the coming of spring.
 In Ulgii in Western Mongolia, there is a two-day eagle festival and celebration with a colourful parade in Ulgii.

 The typical season is May through to September with July being peak season because of Naadam – the three manly sports.